A9HORA/Grapher/README.md

 Modern web apps compile their GraphQL operations into JavaScript bundles during the build process.
 These bundles contain every query and mutation the app can send — including operations behind features you haven't triggered, admin endpoints you can't reach, and authenticated flows you haven't explored.
 Grapher extracts them all.

 ### Dynamic Query Reconstruction
 Some applications assemble GraphQL queries at runtime from fragments stored in separate variables.
 Other tools see broken pieces.
-Grapher resolves variable references, follows concatenation chains, and reconstructs the complete operation — even when the query was split across multiple code locations in a minified bundle.
+Grapher resolves variable references, follows concatenation chains, and reconstructs the complete operation within the same JavaScript file.
+Queries that are computed through runtime logic — such as loops, array methods, or cross-module imports — are captured from live traffic when the browser executes them.

 ### Execute JS Bundles
 For operations that resist static analysis, Grapher can execute captured JavaScript files in a sandboxed Node.js environment.
 The sandbox intercepts GraphQL operations as they're assembled at runtime, capturing queries that only exist in memory during execution.
 No network access, no file system access — just operation capture.